 The lack of anything in The Plainsman is the most telling.

-By the way, if your name is Garrett Jackson, you dropped your wallet.
+* If your name is Garrett Jackson, you dropped your wallet.
 It’s at the front circulation desk.

 It is sad to see all the lies… the true answer is yes!
 I was a grad student at auburn from 79-84.
 Even though there may have been mostly sadness from a majority of players, coaches and fans there was a group of students that did roll toomer’s corner after bryant died.
 One of my classmates was involved.
 This does not excuse the guy that poisoned the trees but it also should not be overlooked that both auburn and alabama fans can be dicks when it comes to winning or losing.